ANGELOANTU7/nest-data-hackathon/README.md

 ### Python:
 Python is a programming language that is used for data processing and analysis.
 It allows for the creation of scripts and the ability to work with various libraries such as PySpark and Pandas.

+## Objective:
+The objective of the project is to develop a cockpit dashboard that can collect data from various systems connected to the manufacturing plant, clean and process the data, and generate real-time and historical reports.
+The dashboard provides a comprehensive view of the plant's operations, including machine utilization, production rates, quality control metrics, and real-time temperature variations of machinery components.

+## Scope:
+The scope of this project includes the development of a cockpit dashboard that can collect and process data from the MES and IoT-enabled temperature sensors.
+The dashboard displays real-time and historical data in a user-friendly format and provide alerts and notifications for any anomalies or issues detected.
+Additionally, the project scope includes the development of data pipelines to collect, clean and process the data from different sources.